 - 10 a.m.
 VIRTUAL.
 Convocation, celebration and worship with The Rev. Glen Guyton, executive director of Mennonite Church USA.
 Watch the livestream at EMU’s Facebook Live page [you do not need a member to participate].

 - 4:15 p.m.
 VIRTUAL.
-Anne and Emmett talkback with producer Celeste Thomas, director of EMU’s Multicultural Student Services and Bob Berrson, frequent contributor to EMU’s Center for Interfaith Engagement programming and a retired James Madison University professor.
+Anne and Emmett talkback with producer Celeste Thomas, director of EMU’s Multicultural Student Services and Bob Berrson, Jewish Scholar in Residence at EMU’s Center for Interfaith Engagement programming and a retired James Madison University professor.
 Watch the livestream at EMU’s Facebook Live page [you do not need a member to participate].

 EMU students, faculty and staff are invited to live performances of Anne and Emmett on Friday, Jan.
 14, at 6 p.m. and Monday, Jan.
 17, at 3:30 p.m.
 Free with EMU ID; no ticket required.
 Check the MLK Day webpage for more information about other events for EMU students, faculty, and staff.

 Janet Langhart Cohen’s play Anne and Emmett is a special production sponsored with grants from Interfaith Youth Core, the Arts Council of the Valley, EMU Multicultural Student Services and the EMU Office of Diversity, Equity, and Inclusion.
 It is produced by Celeste Thomas and directed by Ezrionna Prioleau ’17.

 “This play aims to create dialogue around race, religion, oppression, healing and reconciliation,” said Thomas.
 Her motivation to produce the play is linked strongly to the “continuation of hate” in the world today, she added.
 “I wanted to bring Anne and Emmett’s stories to light.
 We must never forget that their lives were short-lived but meaningful.”